DataJunction/dj/docs/content/0.1.0/docs/getting-started/creating-nodes/metrics.md

 | query        | A SQL query that selects a single expression from a single node                             | string |

 ## Creating Metric Nodes

-Metric nodes can be created by making a `POST` request to `/nodes/metric/`.

 {{< tabs "creating metric nodes" >}}
 {{< tab "curl" >}}